DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 ----
 ****

 Now, you should be able to toggle the side nav by clicking on the 'more' button.
+Of course you can style the sidenav to your desired look.

 <img src="/images/sidenav2.png" height="500px">